 Bringing it all together

-eCommerce is like a dangerous maze where both store owners and customers can get trapped in frauds.
+eCommerce is like a dangerous maze where both store owners and customers can get trapped in fraud.
 Staying safe and transacting business requires a great deal of security provisions.
-HTTPS encryption, automated notifications, stronger return policies, etc. makes eCommerce less riskier to frauds.
+HTTPS encryption, automated notifications, stronger return policies, etc. make e-commerce less risky to fraud.

-Hopefully, with this article you are aware of the most common types of eCommerce frauds and how they can be mitigated.
-With the right blend of these security provisions you stay immune to frauds and its consequential losses.
+Hopefully, with this article, you are aware of the most common types of eCommerce fraud and how they can be mitigated.
+With the right blend of these security provisions, you stay immune to fraud and its consequential losses.

 Is there anything more you think can be added to reduce the risk of fraud in eCommerce stores?
 Let us know.

-Don’t forget to like and share and do subscribe to our newsletter for our more awesome articles like these!
+Don’t forget to like share and subscribe to our newsletter for more awesome articles like these!